raeldc/kojo-klibrary/README.md

 KoJo is a bare minimum framework it does almost nothing for you.
 But you can use a rich pool of libraries that are provided by the Kohana community.

 In KoJo, you have room to implement your own style of programming.
+If in your experience with frameworks, you usually end up doing custom code that is out of the "frame", then KoJo would be just right for you.

+**KoJo gets out of the developer's way but assists them where it matters.**

 Initialization
 --------------